-"Compressive Strength" - Calculated compressive strength of the sample (PSI or MPa, depending on the settings in the Setup screen)
+"Compressive Strength" - Calculated compressive strength of the sample (PSI or MPa)

 "Acoustic Impedance" - Calculated acoustic impedance of the sample.
-Mostly used for well logging.
+Mostly used for well logging

 All charts in the UCA software can be manually scaled to show more or less detail.
 To manually scale a chart: